Feted in Gaza, Hamas leader hits out at Israel

 Hamas's charter calls for the destruction of Israel but its leaders have at times indicated a willingness to negotiate a prolonged truce in return for a return to 1967 lines - something Meshaal made no mention of at Saturday's event.

-Israel tried and failed to assassinate Meshaal in 1997 and has largely ignored his visit to Gaza.
+Israel tried and failed to assassinate Meshaal in 1997 and has stayed silent about his visit to Gaza.
 However, Israeli officials ridiculed the anniversary commemoration.

 "Hamas celebrates 25 years of murdering Israelis by rockets and suicide bombings as well as executing Fatah members and violating ... human rights," Ofir Gendelman, a spokesman for Israeli Prime Minister Benjamin Netanyahu, said on Twitter.